Curricula and Teaching Materials

 High school-level Street Law courses strive to empower young people to be active, engaged citizens by equipping them with the knowledge and skills they need to successfully participate and create change in their communities.
 The following pages are intended to support teachers wishing to start a new high school law course or strengthen an existing one.

-During the 2017-18 Term, Street Law selected the most classroom-relevant, student-friendly cases argued at the U.S. Supreme Court.
+During the 2020-21 Term, Street Law will select the most classroom-relevant, student-friendly cases argued at the U.S. Supreme Court.
 We provide support for you to conduct moot courts of each, including a case summary and moot court instructions.

 Mooting a current SCOTUS case can provide a great tie-in to your curriculum, while highlighting current, newsworthy events.